vain0x/milone-lang/docs/refs/x_native_code.md

     type IntBinaryFun = FunPtr<int * int, int>
 ```

-(Currently there is no way to specify calling convention.)
+- Value of `FunPtr` shouldn't be null.
+- Calling convention is same as C.

 ## Get pointer of function

-`&&f` represents a function pointer of a function `f`, where `f` is a function defined by let-fun syntax.
+`&&f` represents a function pointer of a function `f`, where `f` is a non-local function defined by let-fun syntax.

-Function must NOT capture any local variables.

 ```fsharp
     open Std.Ptr